KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 ## Papers

 {: style="text-align: justify" }
+<a class="rec" href="https://www.nature.com/articles/s41586-021-03506-2">High-performance brain-to-text communication via handwriting</a><br>
+<b>Francis Willett et al. (2021)</b><br>
+Brain-computer interfaces is a rapidly growing field with great advances in both academic research and industry over the past decade.
+In this work, Willett et al. develop a recurrent neural network model that can decode neural activity in motor cortex directly to intended, bringing this technology one step closer to general use.

+{: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41593-018-0147-8#Abs1">Prefrontal cortex as a meta-reinforcement learning system</a><br>
 <b>Jane Wang, Zeb Kurth-Nelson et al. (2018)</b><br>
 Deep reinforcement learning is becoming increasingly important in both AI and neuroscience, and I've joined the bandwagon of people convinced that it will be one of the keys to understanding the human brain.
 This paper shows how a plethora of observations in biological agents can be explain by teaching PFC to implement task-specific reinforcement learning algorithms in its internal dynamics via a slower 'meta-reinforcement learning' loop across tasks.